 Depending on the browser, it is a good idea to delete all the cache and offline files.
 An outdated file may be trying to execute and resulting in an error due to conflict.
 Once you delete the cache, the browser will download new files, and it should resolve the script error problem.

 Windows also allow you to reset applications, so it will be downloaded automatically if there is any script.
 You can go to Windows Settings (Win + I) > Apps.
 Select the app, and go into advanced settings.
 Here you can choose to reset the application.
 You may have to sign in again.

 - Scripts are usually safe, Do you want to allow scripts to run?

 3] Update the Application causing the problem

 If the problem occurs when using an application such as Microsoft teams, and you have already made a reset, you have two options— Update or Re-install.

-Lastly, you can also check if the same issue occurs on a different user account and restore the computer to a previous date.
+Lastly, you can check if the same issue occurs on a different user account and restore the computer to a previous date.
 The latter is useful if you cannot work with applications at all.
-In case you are facing a script issue on Windows 10 Startup, follow that post.
+If you face a Script issue on Windows Startup, follow that post.

-I hope you could get rid of the script error in Windows 10.
+I hope you can get rid of the script error in Windows 11/10.